 Get Savings on Income Taxes With a CA to Help You File

 Sometimes, you may have deductions or investments eligible for 80C, but you may not have submitted proof to your employer, so excess TDS may be deducted.
 You can still claim these deductions while e-filing as long as you have the proof with you.

 Section 80CCC: Deduction for Premium Paid for Annuity Plan of LIC or Other Insurer

 Section 80CCD: Deduction for Contribution to Pension Account

-Employee’s contribution – Section 80CCD (1) Allowed to an individual who makes deposits to his/her pension account.
-Maximum deduction allowed is 10% of salary (in case the taxpayer is an employee) or 10% of gross total income (in case the taxpayer being self-employed) or Rs 1, 50,000, whichever is less.
+Employee’s contribution – Section 80CCD (1) is allowed to an individual who makes deposits to his/her pension account.
+Maximum deduction allowed is 10% of salary (in case the taxpayer is an employee) or 20% of gross total income (in case the taxpayer being self-employed) or Rs 1, 50,000, whichever is less.

 FY 2016-17 and earlier years – In the case of a self-employed individual, maximum deduction allowed is 10% of gross total income.

 However, the combined maximum limit for section 80C, 80CCC, and 80CCD (1) deduction is Rs 1, 50,000, which can be availed.

 Deduction for self-contribution to NPS – section 80CCD (1B) A new section 80CCD (1B) has been introduced for an additional deduction of up to Rs 50,000 for the amount deposited by a taxpayer to their NPS account.
 Contributions to Atal Pension Yojana are also eligible.

 Employer’s contribution to NPS – Section 80CCD (2) Additional deduction is allowed for employer’s contribution to employee’s pension account of up to 10% of the salary of the employee.
 There is no monetary ceiling on this deduction.